There’s no shortage of amazing things to experience in Iceland, but the problem is having the time to fit in everything.

 15. Dyrhólaey

-South Iceland is full of geological wonders and Dyrhólaey – which is a promontory that rises 120 metres above the sea – is certainly one of them.
+South Iceland is full of geological wonders and Dyrhólaey – a promontory that rises 120 metres above the sea – is certainly one of them.

 A stone’s throw from Vík, the promontory is exposed to the elements and after years of being pumelled by waves, natural arches have been worn into the dark lava to create the unique appearance you see today.
-Come rain of shine this place offers an atmosphere allure, but in summer, Dyrhólaey becomes a birdwatcher’s heaven, as puffins nest in the cracks in the cliff face.
+Come rain or shine this place offers an atmospheric allure.
+Arguably, however, its beauty peaks in the summer.
+At this time of the year, Dyrhólaey becomes a birdwatcher’s heaven.
+Bring your binoculars and watch all kinds of birdlife, including puffins nesting on the cliff face.

 16. Into the Glacier, Langjokull